-Saluting when the musket is held by the right hand.
+When the piece is held by the right hand.

 Ellsworth 292.
-Salute by touching the piece at the height of the shoulder with the forefinger of the left hand; palm of the hand downward, fingers extended and joined.
+Salute by touching the piece at the height of the shoulder with the forefinger of the left hand ; palm of the hand downward, fingers extended and joined.
 After saluting in this manner, drop the hand quietly to the side.

-Saluting when the right hand is at liberty.
+When the right hand is at liberty.